KenVanHoeylandt/Spork-Website/docs/annotations.md

 ### @BindComponent

-Any Java object can become a component.
-Components can be easily bound anywhere.
+Any class can become a component instance.
-Classes need a `@Component` annotation to enable `@BindComponent` usage for them.

-For example:
+Components need to have a default constructor available (either specified or implied) with 0 or 1 arguments.
+Components don't need to call `Spork.bind()` itself, but it is perfectly fine to do so.

+This is the simplest component that you could create:

 ```java
 public class Parent